ericwastaken/google-drive-export/README.md

 ## Other Options

 You can also specify the following optional command-line arguments to change the script behavior:
-- `--update-tolerance` - defined in seconds, determines when the script considers the remote google drive file updated.
+- `--update-tolerance 60` - defined in seconds, the number you pass determines when the script considers the remote google drive file updated.
 The default is 60 seconds meaning that if the Google Drive file is updated 60s or more after the local file update time, then it's considered updated and will be fetched and processed.
 - `--team-drive` - if the root folder is a shared/team drive, you must specify this flag to enable shared drive support.
 Otherwise, the script will run but will not actually export any files.

 ## Multiple Service Accounts

 You can use multiple service accounts to export files from multiple Google Drive directories.
 To do this, you will need to save the key file for each account into the `./secrets` directory giving each a unique name.
-Then you specify the service account key file to use when running the script.
+Then you specify the service account key file to use when running the script using the `--keyfile` argument.

 ## Help and Troubleshooting

 - If you make numerous directory changes in Google Drive, you may need to wait a few minutes (maybe hours) before the changes are reflected in the API.
 Otherwise, you may not accurately see the directory structure in the API and therefore won't export all the files.
 Luckily, this script can be re-run as many times as needed to export all the files, and since it checks for existing files in the output directory, it won't re-export files that have already been exported unless they have been updated.
 - This script was tested on macOS and Linux.
-For use with native NodeJS on Windows, you'll need to tweak the creation of folder paths to use Windows path separators.
+For use with native NodeJS on Windows, you'll possibly need to tweak the creation of folder paths to use Windows path separators.
 It's possible that file names also need to be tweaked/formatted for Windows.
 Alternatively, you can use Docker on Windows to run the script with the above instructions for Docker.
 - If you encounter issues or have questions about using the script, you can run the script with the `--help` flag to see usage information and examples:
   ```
   node app.mjs --help